Overview

 In your personal statement you are expected to suggest one or more faculty members as potential supervisors.
 On the application form you may see that it states that it is preferred that you contact potential supervisors beforehand.
 However, we strongly discourage applicants from contacting individual faculty members or potential supervisors when applying to our programme.
 All applications are first evaluated by a joint admissions committee, so contacting potential supervisors separately will not increase your chances.

 We also require you to submit IELTS or TOEFL scores if English is not your first language.
-Our School requires a “Good” English level which corresponds to:
+Our School requires a “Level 2” English language qualification which corresponds to:

 IELTS: Overall grade of 7.0 with a minimum of 6.5 in each of the sub-tests.

-TOEFL: Score of 100 overall, plus 24/30 in the reading and writing subtests and 20/30 in the listening and speaking subtests.
-Please check TOEFL details here.
+TOEFL: Score of 96 overall, plus 24/30 in the reading and writing subtests and 22/30 in the listening and speaking subtests.

 Application Deadline

-The application window closes 28th February 2021 and a late submission window closes on 30 June 2021.
-We advise those interested in the programme to apply before 28th February 2021, as those applying in the late submission window will only be considered if there are still places remaining.
+The application window closes 31 January 2024 (17:00 UK time) and a late submission window closes on 05 April 2024 (17:00 UK time).
+We advise those interested in the programme to apply before 31 January 2024, as those applying in the late submission window will only be considered if there are still places remaining.

 Application Procedure